-From the comfort of his own home studio, Wayne auditions several times a day.
+From the comfort of his own digital home studio, Wayne auditions several times a day.
 Before long, he’s booked his first job!
 He’ll be doing some character work for a video game.

 They provided him with a script, and Wayne creates a few different versions of the script for the client to choose from.
 That same day, he sends over the first set of files.
 The client likes one of his options, but wanted a few changes.
 Wayne is able to quickly connect with the client and let her listen in on his recording session, providing the exact direction that he needs to get the read just right.

 After doing some minor audio editing himself, he quickly sends the files off for approval.
 Once they have been reviewed and approved, the funds are released and Wayne is paid by direct deposit.